Choose another writer in this calendar: by name: by birthday from the calendar.

 book, entitled L'islam révolutionnaire

-the other."
+shots are fired, man falls overboard into the sea, the boat explodes.
 The protagonist is found half-dead in the Mediterranean,

 without